Team DCA

 Please see below the individual profiles of DCA Board members.

-Chris is Deputy Commissioner at the NSW Public Service Commission.
+Chris (he/him) is Deputy Commissioner at the NSW Public Service Commission.
 His role includes leadership of Diversity, Inclusion & Belonging for the Commission which oversees the largest workforce in Australia.

 Prior to this, Chris spent 12 years at Lendlease and served at different times as the HR Director – Australia, Global Head of Organisational Development and Chief Diversity & Inclusion Officer.
 During his career, Chris has held HR Executive roles across Asia Pacific, the UK and Europe and driven inclusion programs across the globe.